-In the first instance, we strongly advise that a visit is made to the school and to meet with the SENDCo and Head Teacher.
-Before choosing our school, we consider it important for parents to see the environment and the staff who will be charged with looking after their child.
-The visit will also allow parents to assess whether Longshaw Primary Academy is the right place for them and to understand just how the child's needs could be met.
+In the first instance, we strongly advise that a visit is made to the school and to meet with the SENDCo and/or Head Teacher.
+Before choosing our school, we consider it of the utmost importance for parents to see the environment and the staff who will be charged with looking after their child.
+The visit will also allow parents to assess whether Longshaw Primary Academy is the right place for them and to understand if their child's needs could be met.